Barkotfrew/Academic-study-performance-analyzer/README.md

    - After that, it will ask for the study hours for each day of the week (Day 1 to Day 7) for each student.
 3. See the Results Table: Once you’ve entered all the information, the program will display a table with all the data you entered, the total weekly study time for each student, and the overall daily average.
 4. Search for a Student: The program will ask if you would like to search for the data of a particular student.
 If you answer yes, you will be prompted to enter the name or ID of the student that you are looking for.
-## Contributing

-If you have coding experience and want to help improve this program, here's how:

-1. Get a Copy of the Code: Make a copy of this project by clicking the "Fork" button on GitHub.
-2. Make Your Changes: Add new features, fix bugs, or improve the code as you like.
-3. Test Your Changes: Make sure that your changes don't break the program.
-4. Suggest Your Changes: Share your changes by creating a "pull request," which is a way to suggest your changes to the original project.